 There are other driving forces that have changed the employee app mindset as well:

-- Data Plans: There used to be this fear that companies creating employee apps would we asking their people to eat up valuable data plans that they pay for themselves.
-Have you noticed the trend of wireless carriers switching to unlimited data plans for individual and groups?
-That’s because everyone needs data for all those data-hungry apps we use everyday.
+- Data Plans: There used to be this fear that companies creating employee apps would be asking their people to eat up valuable data plans that they pay for themselves.
+Have you noticed the trend of wireless carriers switching to unlimited data plans for individuals and groups?
+That’s because everyone needs data for all those data-hungry apps we use every day.
 To stay competitive, and to keep up with bandwidth demands, unlimited plans are becoming commonplace.
-In addition, companies have installed advanced WiFi networks in their facilities in order to host a multitude of hardware that depend on more bars in more places.
+In addition, companies have installed advanced WiFi networks in their facilities in order to host a multitude of hardware that depends on more bars in more places.
 It’s so easy to find free, fast WiFi these days, so you can save your data plans and use WiFi instead.

-Where do I start when it comes time to plan an employee app for 2017?
+Where do I start when it comes time to plan an employee app?

 Okay, so you’re convinced.
-It’s time to plan an employee app for 2017.
+It’s time to plan an employee app.
 Where do you start?
 What platforms should you look for?
 Should it be white-labeled or SAAS?
 What kinds of features and benefits should I consider?
 Who’s built employee apps with measurable success?